-Privacy Policies, Copyright Infringement, and Spam, Oh My!
+Privacy Policies, Copyright Infringement, Spam, Oh My!

 Legal Requirements for Websites

 - GDPR.
 General Data Protection Regulation is a European law protecting the rights of EU citizens.
 GDPR specifically looks at how a website records a visitors information, and what it does with it.
 You might be asking why you should care about laws in Europe.
-Well, if you have any customers, or website visitors, in the European Union and your company does not comply with their data laws you could face prosecution.
+Well, if you have any customers, or website visitors, in the European Union and your company does not comply with their data laws, you could face prosecution.

 - Copyrighted Content.
 Your own content should be protected from copyright infringement through use of symbols and notices of conditions of any reproduction of content.
 You should also research safe harbor laws to make certain you’re protected from claims of copyright infringement.
-From an SEO point of view this is also important because if you are caught with content that is not unique on your website, you may be subject to a Google penalty.
+From an SEO point of view this is also important because if you are caught with content that is not unique on your website, your content may be subject to a Google penalty.

 - Content Attribution.
 It’s important to include attribution for any work not created or purchased by your company.
 This applies to both written content as well photography and graphics.
 Creative commons images can be easy on your wallet; yet there are differing levels of attribution.
 Be aware of what usage rights and follow them.